Fire Operations Technician

 Incumbent will be a member of the Carolina Wildland Fire Support Module for the U.S. Air Force Wildland Fire Center based at Poinsett Electronic Combat Range.
 The Gulf Coast Wildland Fire Support Module will be responsible for implementing prescribed burns and responding to wildfires on Air Force property throughout the Carolina’s and the southeast U.S.

 Required Job Qualifications

 The successful candidate must be eligible to work in the United States by the proposed start date; CEMML will not provide visa sponsorship for this position.

 - A High School Diploma, General Education Development (GED), or equivalent required.

 - A minimum of two year’s work experience in fire management is required.

-- Must have a valid driver’s license or the ability to obtain a driver’s license by the employment start date and a Class B commercial driver’s license within 6 months of employment
+- The successful candidate must have or be able to obtain a driver’s license and a Class B commercial driver’s license within 6 months of employment

 - Meet requirements for the NWCG standards for Fire Fighter Type 2, which includes an annual pack test at arduous level and fire line refresher (maintained annually).